raindogdance/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 ![](https://i.imgur.com/PfdbegY.png)

 9. Press next, next, next.
-If there is an error you can try to import the key manually, navigate to section: [Import key manually](https://github.com/molnard/WalletWasabi/blob/patch-3/WalletWasabi.Documentation/Guides/InstallInstructions.md#import-key-manually)
+If there is an error, you can try to import the key manually, navigate to section: [Import key manually](https://github.com/molnard/WalletWasabi/blob/patch-3/WalletWasabi.Documentation/Guides/InstallInstructions.md#import-key-manually)

 9. Successful validation.
 The file was signed by the developer.